apache/nuttx/tools/README.txt

   The incdir.bat script is a counterpart for use in the native Windows build.
 However, there is currently only one compiler supported in that context:  MinGW-GCC.

+  incdir.c is a higher performance version of incdir.sh, converted to C.

 indent.sh
 ---------